A Coding Framework and Benchmark towards Low-Bitrate Video Understanding: Approach

+where $\mathcal{L}_{sem}$ denotes the proposed bottleneck-based semantic consistency loss, which will be elaborated in the next, $\alpha$ is the balancing weight.
+Following VQGAN~\cite{esser2021taming}, we introduce the combined $\mathcal{L}_{lpips} + \mathcal{L}_{GAN}$ item to keep good video visual quality at high compression rate, where $\mathcal{L}_{lpips}$ denotes the learned image perceptual loss~\cite{zhang2018unreasonable}, and $\mathcal{L}_{GAN}$ denotes the GAN loss. $R(\mathcal{S})$ represents the estimated bitcost of the semantic stream. \revisetext{In our loss function, neither task-specific designs nor video labels are involved, ensuring the optimization procedure of our framework is task-decoupled and label-free. }

-\textbf{Bitrate estimation}.
-The analytic feature $\mathcal{S}$ will be quantized and transformed into the bitstream for transmission by performing entropy coding.
-During the training procedure, a differentiable quantization operation is required before the coding procedure.
-Following~\cite{balle2018variational}, we approximate the quantization operation by adding the uniform noise in the training stage.
-In the inference stage, we directly use the rounding operation.
-For the estimation of bitrate $H(\mathcal{S})$, we employ the basic entropy model in~\cite{minnen2018joint}, although more advanced entropy models such as hyper-prior model and auto-regressive models can also be adopted.
+\textbf{Bitcost estimation}.
+The semantic feature $\mathcal{S}$ will be quantized and transformed into the bitstream for transmission by performing entropy coding.
+The bitcost of the semantic stream is estimated as $R(\mathcal{S}) = -log_2p(\mathrm{[}\mathcal{S}\mathrm{]})$, where $p$ is the fully factorized probability model proposed in~\cite{minnen2018joint}, and $\mathrm{[} \cdot \mathrm{]}$ denotes the rounding function.
+During the training procedure, we approximate the rounding operation by adding the uniform noise to $\mathcal{S}$, which follows~\cite{balle2018variational}.